 Market Volatility During The Pandemic

 Many investors quickly baled when the pandemic’s effects hurt our economy, causing a dramatic market downturn in March 2020.
 However, the market proved its resilience by resurging and reaching record levels later in the year.
 Those investors who sold their holdings learned a lesson about riding out storms.

 Never let a chance to compete with your peers go to waste!
 Students love to compare their rankings.
-Most games rank players daily and allow you to see each other’s stock purchases, performance, and ranking.
+Most games rank players daily, allowing you to see each other’s stock purchases, performance, and order.